Mohamed-Abdelrazeq/golang-multi-user-notes/README.md

  in this app and developing a multi user not app with any user can
  - Create an account
  - CRUD notes
- - Create favourite notes
+ - Favourite notes
  - Categorize notes

-## Technologies
+## Technologies & Tools
 this app is main developed in <b>GO</b> and I also used
 - Fiber
 - JWT
 - Docker
 - AWS
 - PostgreSQL
+- SQLc
+- Crypto